alzalabany/Reactjs-Frontend-development-from-scratch/chapter_5/project-planning2.md

 1. / -> show list of drugs
 2. /:id -> show details of a specfic drug
+3. /list/:type => show list of a /:type, all group, form, company etc that match filter props
 3. /list/:type/:id => show all drugs of a /type, group, form, company etc

 #### C. implement all components UI (this is first Task.)